YH-Chen1225/YH-Chen1225/README.md

 - [The analysis and comparison of the tree-based method with different simulation assumptions](https://github.com/YH-Chen1225/The-analysis-and-comparison-of-the-tree-based-method-with-different-simulation-assumption)

 ### PowerBI Project-Adventureworks
-The project is mainly focused on Adventureworks business analytics.
-The process includes data pre-processing in the power query editor, relational data model building up, calculating fields with DAX, and data visualization with an interactive dashboard
+This project is aiming at conducting comprehensive business analytics for a bike-producing company, Adventureworks, in PowerBI.
+The analytical process includes data pre-processing in Power Query Editor, Relational Data Model building up, calculating fields with DAX, and data visualization with an interactive dashboard.
+The interactive dashboard started from general KPIs such as revenue, orders, and returns.
+After, it would gradually dive into the details of product and customer analytics with various business metrics and trend plots.
+Furthermore, there are also several slicers allowing users to further drill down to the specific year, month, or specific sub-category of the product to have a clear picture of the company's business status.
 - [PowerBI Project-Adventureworks](https://github.com/YH-Chen1225/PowerBI_Project/tree/main)

 ### Social Media Analysis of Disney Plus